--Dependable Prescription Service
+Dependable Prescription Service

 - 2 Pharmacists on Duty

 - Reputable Manufacturers

 - Large Stock of Drugs

 - 24-Hour Service

 - Reasonable Prices

-Save With Safety At

-THE REXALL STORE MUNDAY, TEXAS PHONE 78
+Save With Safety At THE MOST COMPLETE DRUG STORE IN KNOX COUNTY PHONE 78 MUNDAY, TEXAS

-iteres the

 Thanks to the Greatest Public Demand any Motor Cars and Trucks Have Ever Enjoyed, the Latest Million Chevrolets have been Produced in Less Than 6 Months . . .
 Compared to 12 Years for the First Million!
 We'd like to join all other Chevrolet dealers in thanking our customers for making possible this 25 millionth Chevrolet.
 For the only reason anyone makes more products is because people want more of them.
 We Chevrolet dealers are able to deliver more passenger cars and trucks than any other automobile dealers today only because you prefer Chevrolet passenger cars and trucks over any other make.
+MORE PEOPLE BUY CHEVROLETS THAN ANY OTHER CAR!

 So it is your overwhelming endorsement of the products and services we offer that is behind the production of this 25 millionth Chevrolet less than six months after completion of the 24 We are sincerely grateful.
 And we believe the best way we can express our gratitude is to continue to offer you the very finest services and the very greatest values that we possibly can.
 And that is exactly what we intend to do!
-MORE PEOPLE BUY CHEVROLETS THAN ANY OTHER CARI MORE CHEVROLET TRUCKS IN USE THAN ANY OTHER MAKE!
+MORE CHEVROLET TRUCKS IN USE THAN ANY OTHER MAKE!

 John Porter Chevrolet Company

 Phone 208

-Munday, Toxas
+Munday, Texas

-Texan Wins Award On Insect
+Texan Wins Award On Insect Control Work

 Year" by Progressive Farmer Magazine

-Ewing, entomologist of the U.S. ive Farmer believes it is recog-Plant Quarantine, Waco, Texas, made a notable contribution to has received from the Progress- Texas agriculture but to the efas Texas' "Man of the Year."
+as Texas' "Man of the Year."

-The January issue of The Progressive Farmer, now in the farm magazine for the South, mails, carries a feature article announcing the award "for the bama, and maintains editorial notable part he has played in and advertising offices in Dallas. making cotton insect control It is edited and printed in five more effective."
+The January issue of The Progressive Farmer, now in the farm magazine for the South, mails, carries a feature article is printed in Birmingham, Alaannouncing the award "for the bama, and maintains editorial notable part he has played in and advertising offices in Dallas. making cotton insect control It is edited and printed in five more effective."
 The article localized editions-one being exfurther states, "It was Ewing's clusively for Texas and Oklawork, as superintendent of the homa subscribers.
-The magabureau's Cotton Insect Control zine's editorial staff selects each Laboratory at Waco, that led to the development and application outstanding contribution to Texof newer and better insecticides as agriculture, and honors him for the control of cotton insects.
-He was in the foreground in discovering and proving the useful-
+The magabureau's Cotton Insect Control zine's editorial staff selects each Laboratory at Waco, that led to year one man who has made an the development and application outstanding contribution to Texof newer and better insecticides as agriculture, and honors him for the control of cotton insects.
+He was in the foreground in discovering and proving the useful- of thier awards are: 1940-Rob-